Hemanth0104/PRODIGY_DS_01/README.md

 * The visualizations highlight population trends for India and the overall distribution of population sizes.
 * World in Decade 2010's made up 2.02% of Sum of population.
 * 2010's accounted for 21.57% of Sum of population.
+* At 349356941821, World had the highest Sum of population and was 6,48,38,996.41% higher than Tuvalu, which had the lowest Sum of population at 538806.
+* World had the highest Sum of population at 349356941821, followed by IDA & IBRD total and Low & middle income.
+Tuvalu had the lowest Sum of population at 538806.
+* World accounted for 9.53% of Sum of population.
+* Across all 265 Country Name, Sum of population ranged from 538806 to 349356941821.

+##   Sample Visualizations

+###   Population of India Across Decades

+The bar chart below illustrates the population of India for each decade.

+    [Bar chart would be inserted here if the environment allowed]

+###   Population Distribution Across Countries in the 2010s

+The histogram below shows the distribution of population across all countries during the 2010s.

+    [Histogram would be inserted here if the environment allowed]

 ##   Next Steps